j-hannes/snap-tutorial/chapter1.md

 The installation can take some time depending on how much dependency packages you already installed previously.

-After all packages have been downloaded and installed successfully you are probably most curious to try Snap right away, to see that this stuff really works, especially if you are new to Haskell web development.
+After all packages have been downloaded and installed successfully, you are probably most curious to try Snap right away, to see that this stuff really works, especially if you are new to Haskell web development.

-As at the very beginning you wont have the overview about the framework to know what to start with, Snap offers a scaffolding tool that automatically creates minimal complete applications.
+As at the very beginning you won't have the overview about the framework to know what to start with, Snap offers a scaffolding tool that automatically creates minimal complete applications.
 Snap comes with three different applications that can be created in such a way: